 How is Early Reading taught at Ernesettle Community School?

 In practice, children learn the 44 common sounds in the English language and are taught how to blend these sounds to decode (read) words.
-At Ernesettle Community School, we follow the ‘Letters and Sounds’ programme of sound teaching as mentioned above.
-We start teaching children in Nursery and Pre-school Phase One which allows children to become aware of the sounds they hear in their immediate environments, as well as the sounds they can create themselves, using their body or instruments.
-When children reach Reception, we move on to Phase Two, which introduces the children to 23 new phonemes.
+At Ernesettle Community School, we follow the Read Write Inc programme of teaching.
+When children reach Reception, we introduce them to 23 new phonemes.
 During this phase the children will learn to recognise, form and use these sounds in simple consonant-vowel-consonant (CVC) words to begin to read and write simple words and captions.
 Once they have conquered this skill, they start reading stories and texts that have words made up of the sounds they know.
 This means that they can embed and apply their phonic knowledge and start to build their reading fluency.
 Once secure, the children move on to the next phase whereby they will learn new sounds, improve their reading fluency and develop a greater writing ability.
 Throughout this process there is a focus on comprehension, reading with expression and reading for enjoyment.

 All class reading books shared with children have been specifically chosen to support language development, storytelling and to continually develop our children’s love and passion for reading.
 The Early Years environment has been carefully planned so that it provides opportunities for reading in all areas of the classroom; creating comfortable pockets similar to the environments they experience at home, where children feel comfortable and confident to curl up with a good book.